elicia4/linux_notes/03-files-and-tabs.md

 	:wq OR :x

-The difference between :x and :wq is that :x will only write if changes have been made, thus not updating the modification time as opposed to :wq
+The difference between `:x` and `:wq` is that `:x` will only write if changes have been made, thus not updating the modification time as opposed to `:wq`.